 Children: Fish oil is POSSIBLY SAFE when taken by mouth appropriately.
 Fish oil has been used safely through feeding tubes in infants for up to 9 months.
 But young children should not eat more than two ounces of fish per week.
+Fish oil is also POSSIBLY SAFE when given in the vein by a health care professional to infants who cannot take food by mouth.
 Fish oil is POSSIBLY UNSAFE when consumed from dietary sources in large amounts.
 Fatty fish contain toxins such as mercury.
 Eating contaminated fish frequently can cause brain damage, mental retardation, blindness and seizures in children.

 Pregnancy and breast-feeding: Fish oil is LIKELY SAFE when taken by mouth appropriately.
 Taking fish oil during pregnancy does not seem to affect the fetus or baby while breast-feeding.
 Women who are pregnant or who may become pregnant, and nursing mothers should avoid shark, swordfish, king mackerel, and tilefish (also called golden bass or golden snapper), as these may contain high levels of mercury.
 Limit consumption of other fish to 12 ounces/week (about 3 to 4 servings/week).
 Fish oil is POSSIBLY UNSAFE when dietary sources are consumed in large amounts.
 Fatty fish contain toxins such as mercury.